Analysis | Why the Swiss Spat With EU Is Spilling Into Stock Markets

 3. What’s the potential fallout?

 The moves are likely to cause “some disruption, market fragmentation and increase costs over time,” according to a European Commission note.
-For example, according to the European Fund and Asset Management Association, about 5,000 EU-based index funds could face limited liquidity and bad pricing because they won’t be able to trade Swiss shares on established venues.
-The break could mean higher trading volumes at the SIX Swiss Exchange, the nation’s main exchange where most of the activity is already generated by traders in the EU, and lower volume in Swiss stocks for other venues.
-Some market veterans expect traders to move part of the trading from European venues to systematic internalizers, which are not covered by the rules, rather than to SIX.
-That’s in order to keep prices from moving against them which can happen on a public exchange.
-Trading in Swiss stocks will continue as normal in the over-the-counter market and SIs.
+For example, the European Fund and Asset Management Association warned that about 5,000 EU-based index funds could face limited liquidity and bad pricing because they won’t be able to trade Swiss shares on established venues.
+There are also expectations that traders will move part of the trading from European venues to systematic internalizers, which are not covered by the rules, rather than to SIX.

-As the new rules come into effect, trading in almost all companies, such as food giant Nestle and pharma company Novartis, is expected to be relatively smooth.
-The bigger focus is on companies with dual listings in EU markets, like engineering company ABB Ltd., which is also traded in Stockholm, and cement company LafargeHolcim Ltd., which is also listed in Paris.
-That’s because such companies are exempt from the Swiss countermeasures, meaning that EU traders may only be able to trade them in EU primary markets where any lack of liquidity could potentially lead to abnormal price swings.
+As the new rules came into effect, trading in Swiss companies, including food giant Nestle and pharma company Novartis, was smooth.
+A question remains for companies with dual listings in EU markets, like engineering giant ABB Ltd., which is also traded in Stockholm, and cement company LafargeHolcim Ltd., which is also listed in Paris.
+Such companies are exempt from the Swiss countermeasures, meaning that EU traders are only able to trade them in EU primary markets where any lack of liquidity could potentially lead to abnormal price swings.
+In the first trading day after Switzerland lost equivalence, EU traders from Milan to Paris said they didn’t have trouble with their trades in Swiss companies.

 5. What could be the longer-term impact?

-There are concerns that any continued escalation in Swiss-EU negotiations could mean Switzerland would lose its attractiveness for investors, hurting the market value of Swiss companies and making it harder to raise money through initial public offerings.
-If foreign investments diminish, that could hurt the bigger Swiss companies most, since they have the largest dependence on investment from abroad.
-Heightened tensions with the EU, by far the Alpine nation’s biggest trading partner, could also eventually weigh on the Swiss economy.
+There are concerns that any continued escalation in Swiss-EU negotiations could mean Switzerland will end up losing its attractiveness for investors, hurting the market value of Swiss companies and making it harder to raise money through initial public offerings.
+Heightened tensions with the EU, by far the nation’s biggest trading partner, could also eventually weigh on the Swiss economy.

 6. How did this happen?

-Unlike Switzerland, the U.S. and other locations were granted indefinite equivalence by the EU at the start of 2018.
-Switzerland’s relations with the bloc are governed by more than 120 bilateral treaties that cover everything from agriculture to civil aviation and the free movement of people.
+Under the EU regulatory reforms called MiFID II, if a stock is regularly traded on an EU-regulated platform, the bloc’s investment firms must transact all their dealing there or on a foreign venue deemed equivalent.
+While the U.S. and other locations were granted indefinite equivalence by the EU at the start of 2018, Switzerland wasn’t.
+The country’s relations with the bloc are governed by more than 120 bilateral treaties that cover everything from agriculture to civil aviation and the free movement of people.
 They are supposed to be replaced with a new umbrella accord that is facing opposition in Switzerland.
-The European Commission, which handles such matters for the EU, already extended Swiss market equivalence once, from an original deadline at the end of 2018.
+The European Commission, which handles such matters for the EU, extended Swiss market equivalence once, from an original deadline at the end of 2018.
 It then tied a further extension to progress on talks with Switzerland over the new political accord.

 7. Does this have anything to do with Brexit?